Definition and types of unemployment

 Countries with strong investments in education and innovation have lower unemployment rates and more flexible labor markets adapted to global demands.

-This demonstrates that preparation and access to new technologies are an effective formula for facing the challenges of unemployment.
+This shows that preparation and access to new technologies are an effective formula to face the challenges of unemployment.

-Making labor regulations more flexible allows companies to adapt their workforce according to the economic situation, thus promoting job creation.
+Making labor regulations more flexible allows companies to adapt their workforce according to the economic situation, favoring job creation.

 A dynamic labor market facilitates the entry and exit of workers, promoting mobility and efficient adjustment between labor supply and demand.